INTERNATIONAL CERTIFICATION IN ADDICTION MEDICINE

 - Youth and Special Populations

 This examination is a test of knowledge.
 While it does not certify clinical skill or competence, it does identify a physician who has demonstrated the degree of knowledge in the diagnosis and treatment of substance and other addictions commensurate with expertise in the field.
 To enhance access to the examination by an international audience, the following eligibility criteria were recommended:

 - Graduation from a medical school recognized by the World Health Organization.

 - A valid license to practice medicine from a licensing jurisdiction (national, regional)

-FEES: A money order made payable to the International Society of Addiction Medicine for $800 US (non-ISAM members), $700 US (ISAM members), $725 US (for members of Affiliate Societies) is to be forwarded along with the application material to:
+A money order made payable to the International Society of Addiction Medicine for $800 US (non-ISAM members), $700 US (ISAM members), $725 US (for members of Affiliate Societies) is to be forwarded along with the application material to: